demsarjure/hpc_hello_world/README.md

 python3 /opt/hpc_hello_world/hello_world.py -i "/host_folder/data.csv" -o "/host_folder/test.txt"
 ```

-You can see that input and output files need to be defined from containers perspective.
+You can see that input and output files need to be defined from container's perspective.
 Container does not have direct access to `D:/Projects/hpc_hello_world`, it can access it through our binding tha we made with the `-v` parameter.
 For additional options regarding `docker run` see [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/).

 We can also enter the container interactively, this is useful so we can check if everything we want is inside the container: